-Except as noted below, Cardholders are not permitted to place travel-related charges on their Purchasing Cards.
-Travel-related expenses represent charges for travel, transportation, and meals incurred away from the Cardholder's designated home campus.
+Except as noted below, Cardholders are not permitted to place travel-related charges on their Purchasing Cards or use their cards for any expenses while traveling more than 60 miles from the cardholder has designated home campus.
+Travel-related expenses represent charges for travel, meals and/or entertainment incurred away from the Cardholder's designated home campus.
+Examples of prohibited travel expenses include, but are not limited to: hotel; airfare; meals or snacks; purchases of technical or business supplies while travelling; taxi services; and, incidentals incurred more than 60 miles from the cardholder's designated home campus.
 Conference registration fees inclusive of meals or snacks are permitted on your PCard.
 Please note that when meals or snacks are provided, per diem expenses may not be submitted for the meals or snacks included as part of the registration fees.